CenturyLinkCloud/adm-kubernetes-on-clc/README.md

 Then, you can access urls like ```http://127.0.0.1:8001/api/v1/proxy/namespaces/kube-system/services/kube-ui/``` without the need for client certificates in your browser.

-## Load Balancer integration.
+## LoadBalancer integration.

-Our Kubernetes code includes definitions of CenturyLinkCloud as a Kubernetes cloudprovider, which includes integration of the CLC Load Balancer services.
-When a Kubernetes service is defined as type: LoadBalancer, a public ip address is automatically obtained and mapped to the service endpoint.
+Our Kubernetes code includes definitions of CenturyLink Cloud as a provider, which includes integration of the CLC Load Balancer services.
+When a Kubernetes service is defined as type LoadBalancer, a public IP address is automatically obtained and mapped to the service endpoint.

 ## What Kubernetes features do not work on CenturyLink Cloud